mahoney1/docs/animaltracking-tutorial.md

 <install smart contract img>

-4. Next, click on the 'Overflow' menu alongside the `animaltracking` smart contract.
+4. Next, click on the 'Overflow' menu alongside the `animaltracking-ts` smart contract.
 On the side panel that opens, select the channel `channel1` to instantiate the smart contract on - click Next.

 5. Accept the default endorsement policy and select the Org MSP set up for your environment: `org1msp`